yeyintwin4701/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
-📊 Dive into the data job market!
-Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
+This project explores top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.

-🔍 SQL queries?
-Check them out here: [project_sql folder](/project_sql/)

-# Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.

-Data hails from my [SQL Course](https://lukebarousse.com/sql).
-It's packed with insights on job titles, salaries, locations, and essential skills.

 ### The questions I wanted to answer through my SQL queries were: